 Ruby on Rails unobtrusive scripting adapter.

-attributes.
-Furthermore, if a nonce is found using the selector meta[name=”csp-nonce”], it will automatically be added to the <script>
+Rails UJS allows loading JavaScript files using data-* attributes.
+Furthermore, if a nonce is found using the selector meta[name=”csp-nonce”], it will automatically be added to the <script> tag.
+Since the event is delegated to the document, it can be triggered at any time.

 <meta name="csp-nonce" content="secret">